jbangdev/jbang-launch/PROTOCOL_HANDLER.md

 1. When a `jbang://` URL is clicked or accessed, the operating system routes it to `jbang-launch`
 2. `jbang-launch` parses the URL to extract the full jbang command
 3. The parsed information is then processed and for security reasons shown to the user
-4. User can then aceept or decline to run the command.
+4. User can then accept or decline to run the command.

 ## Platform Support